Madras School of Social Work

 Madras School of Social Work (MSSW) is an autonomous college located in Chennai, Tamil Nadu, India.
 Established in 1952.
 It is affiliated to the University of Madras and offers various under-graduate and graduate courses in social sciences.
+The college is ranked 73rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 History

 Madras School of Social Work, established in 1952, located in Chennai, South India, is an Autonomous Institution, NAAC accredited and affiliated to University of Madras.
 Madras School of Social Work was founded by Mary Clubwala Jadhav under the auspices of Madras State Branch of the Indian Conference of Social Work (renamed the Indian Council of Social Welfare) and the Guild of Service (central).
 The school is run under the aegis of the Society for Social Education and Research (SSER).
 Madras School of Social Work is a member of the Association of Schools of Social Work in India and the Asia – Pacific Association of Social Work Education.
 The School is also affiliated to the International Association of Schools of Social Work.
 The School is rated 3rd Best Social Work College in India and First in South India.